-So before I dive into ways of checking whether you’ve achieved the holy grail of all startups, there’s a bunch of things that need to be taken care of first, like answering some major questions about your business and a comprehensive market and competition analysis.
+So before I dive into ways of checking whether you’ve achieved the holy grail of all startups, there are a bunch of things that need to be taken care of first, like answering some major questions about your business, your product, and a comprehensive market and competition analysis.
 Tools like business canvas may be of big help to you here.
-Well then, on to the questions that need to be answered before you start building anything (not to mention shipping anything):
+Well then, on to the questions that need to be answered before you start building a product (not to mention shipping it):

 Aka building buyer personas or outlining ideal customer profile.
 You probably already feel at least one or two of those groups.
 But if you know that the problem exists, the next step is cracking your audience into segments so you know exactly who your product serves.
 There are a lot of great guides on doing so out there.

 One product may be something very different for different people.
 Consider Trello, for example.
 For a marketer like me, Trello is the simplest tool for managing my content calendar and that’s why I love it.
 But it will be something very different for a developer, or a student.
 So once you know your segments, figure out what’s the key message you want them to hear, because it will matter to them.